yapplabs/ember-modal-dialog/README.md

 View [the library](https://github.com/yapplabs/ember-key-responder) for more information.

+## iOS

+In order for taps on the overlay to be functional on iOS, a `cursor: pointer` style is added to the `div` when on iOS.
+If you need to change this behavior, subclass modal-dialog and override `makeOverlayClickableOnIOS`.

 ## Custom Modals

 If you have various different styles of modal dialog in your app, it can be useful to subclass the dialog as a new component: